Linda Jean Sekhon, DHSc, PA-C

 Dr. Sekhon is well respected in the Physician Assistant community and has been honored as the Keynote Speaker at multiple Physician Assistant Program ceremonies.
 She is the recipient of numerous awards for her professional leadership.
 She is a Distinguished Fellow of the American Academy of Physician Assistants (AAPA) and in 2009 was honored by the academy for “Leadership Excellence in Community Volunteer Service”.
 In October 2012 she received the Michael J. Habeck Lifetime Achievement Award from the Pennsylvania Society of Physician Assistants (PSPA) in recognition of sustained and exceptional service to the PSPA.
 For over 10 years her clinical practice focused on Rheumatology during which time she has had multiple presentations and publications focusing on Rheumatologic conditions.
 She was honored by the AAPA in 2012 with a Paragon Publishing Award for her article on Rheumatoid Arthritis.
 This was awarded for noteworthy contributions to the PA profession, its communities, and to the field of medicine in support of enhancing patient care.

 Dr. Sekhon serves on numerous professional committees at the state and national level.
-She is a Distinguished Fellow of the American Academy of Physician Assistants (AAPA) and is a member of the Governance Commission and the Standing Rules Committee for the Academy.
-She has served as a delegate to AAPA House of Delegates since 2005 and is a member of the Governmental Affairs Committee for the North Carolina Academy of Physician Assistants.
+She is a Distinguished Fellow of the American Academy of Physician Assistants (AAPA) and is the Chair of the Governance Commission for the Academy.
+She has also served as a delegate for the AAPA House of Delegates since 2005.
+She is a member of the PANDO Workshop Committee and is a Basic Skills Facilitator for new PA faculty for the Physician Assistant Education Association (PAEA).
+She is a member of the Professional Development Review Panel and currently serves as Secretary for the North Carolina Academy of Physician Assistants.

 ” I would like to impact PA education at High Point University by ensuring professional growth and personal excellence for each graduate.
 At HPU we focus on holistic education, experiential learning and values-based living, which compliments Physician Assistant education.
 High Point University students are empowered to lead lives of significance.
 This value closely aligns with the mission of the PA profession. “